1. Getting Here

 How to get to us from Doncaster Royal Infirmary

-From the main Doncaster Royal Infirmary site on Armthorpe Road, 67 Copley Road is around 0.7 miles away as the crow flies.
-The walk down the hill into central Doncaster takes fifteen to twenty minutes and follows well-lit streets and pavements the whole way.
-The route heads west from Armthorpe Road towards Thorne Road, drops into the streets around Nether Hall Road, and joins Copley Road on the town-centre side.
-By car it is a three to four minute drive, and on-street parking is directly outside the restaurant.
+The Doncaster Royal Infirmary site fronts onto Thorne Road, with its official postal address on Armthorpe Road, DN2 5LT.
+From any of the main gates, 67 Copley Road is close by as the crow flies.
+The walk into central Doncaster takes some time, depending on the hospital exit, route and walking pace.
+The route heads off Thorne Road, drops into the streets around Nether Hall Road, and joins Copley Road on the town-centre side.
+By car, the drive is usually short, although traffic and parking availability vary.

-For anyone who has driven to the DRI and would rather not walk back to a hospital car park in the evening, the Trafford Way multi-storey is a two-minute walk from us on Copley Road and stays open into the evening.
-Central Doncaster is a five-minute walk in the other direction if a stroll through the town centre after dinner is part of the plan.
-The wider town centre grid connecting Frenchgate and the Wool Market has a good overview on visitdoncaster.com for anyone unfamiliar with the layout.
+For anyone who has driven to the DRI and would rather not walk back to a hospital car park in the evening, Markets Car Park is a short walk from us on Copley Road and stays open into the evening.
+Frenchgate multi-storey is also a popular option for visitors to the town centre.
+Central Doncaster is a short walk in the other direction if a stroll through the town centre after dinner is part of the plan.
+The wider town centre grid connecting Frenchgate and Doncaster Market has a good overview on visitdoncaster.com for anyone unfamiliar with the layout.

-Taxi ranks operate outside the DRI and around the town centre, and a short-hop taxi run between the two is a common request for evening visitors who would rather not walk back up the hill after dinner.
+There is no taxi rank directly at the DRI, but local taxi firms cover the hospital on request, and a short-hop fare into town is a common option for evening visitors who would rather not walk back up the hill after dinner.

 2. About the Restaurant